ermongroup/cs228-notes/learning/structure/index.md

 ---

 We consider estimating the graphical structure for a Bayesian network from a dataset.
-The task is challenging because (a) the graph structure need not be identifiable (i.e., two different graphs may induce the the same set of conditional indpendence assumptions; recall _I-equivalence_) and (b) the set of directed acyclic graphs is exponentially large in the number of variables.
+The task is challenging because (a) the graph structure need not be identifiable (i.e., two different graphs may induce the the same set of conditional independence assumptions; recall _I-equivalence_) and (b) the set of directed acyclic graphs is exponentially large in the number of variables.

 Before discussing approaches, we emphasize the contrast between these challenges and our pleasant results on parameter learning for a Bayesian network _given_ the directed acyclic graph (see [Learning in directed models](../directed/)).
 There we supposed that we had elicited a graph from a domain expert, constructed it using our own (causal) intuition, or asserted it to simplify learning and inference.